-- Effective early intervention based on an assessment of their needs from a range of agencies - Quality first teaching, wherever possible in a mainstream school, that is as close to their home as possible - Specialist provision if their needs cannot be met in a mainstream school - Provision which gives best value for money at the right time in the right place - Support from services and agencies which work well together to provide the right service, at the right time, in the right way - Services which listen and involve them in decisions about matters which directly affect them
+- Effective early intervention based on an assessment of their needs from a range of agencies - Quality \( \text{Mrst teaching, wherever possible} \) in a mainstream school, that is as close to their home as possible - Specialist provision if their needs cannot be met in a mainstream school - Provision which gives best value for money at the right time in the right place - Support from services and agencies which work well together to provide the right service, at the right time, in the right way - Services which listen and involve them in decisions about matters which directly affect them young people in Cheshire East between the ages of 0-25 who have Special Educational Needs and Disability and obligation as de⊠ned by the Education Act 1996, its associated regulations agencies. and the SEN Code of Practice (2001).

-- Services which involve their parents/ carers as equal partners in their education - High quality Special Education Needs and Disability information, which is easy to find, up to date, relevant and available in a range of formats - The right support as they make the transition from one setting to the next, into the world of work and into supported or independent living and young people in Cheshire East for all our partners in the Special Education Needs and Disability process, i.e. schools/colleges, independent and to whom the Authority has a specialist providers, governing bodies, parents/carers and statutory/voluntary
+- Services which involve their parents/ carers as equal partners in their education - Quality special educational needs and disability information, which is easy to \understand nd, up to date, relevant and available in a range of formats - The right support as they make the transition from one setting to the next, into the world of work and into supported or independent living